Rabbits are one of Australia’s considerable agricultural and environmental pests and are illegal in Queensland.

 • Prevent regeneration of favoured plant species

-• Overgrazing that destroys cropland
+• Overgrazing that destroys native and improved pastures

 • Ringbarking native trees and shrubs